 Most NLCP students are the first members of their family to attend college.
 For that reason, we combine rigorous academics with a system of supports that develops in our students those qualities that will ensure their success in the long run: grit, resilience, self-determination and a can-do spirit.

 Collins, Class of 2016

-is a senior at NLCP’s Collins campus.
+is a graduate of NLCP’s Collins campus.
 Like most NLCP students, Ashley has used the summer as a time to practice what it will be like to go away for college.
 Last summer, she attended a two-week, photography class at New York University’s Polytechnic campus.
 She learned how to use different types of cameras and got to visit museums, art galleries and artist’s studios.
 This experience helped Ashley develop her passion for photography and her sense of independence.